-You and Your Team Become More Efficient, Effective and Successful
+You and Your Team Can Become More Efficient, Effective, and Successful

-You and Your Team Become More Efficient, Effective and Successful
+You and Your Team Can Become More Efficient, Effective, and Successful

 Are You Willing To Run Through a Brick Wall?